Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 import { curry } from './src/typed/curry.ts';
 import styles from './src/less/styles.less';

-// Note that, unless otherwise configured, babel deletes type-only imports import type * as AllTypes from './lib/something.mjs';
+// Note that, unless otherwise configured, babel deletes type-only imports.
+// Since they're only relevant for TypeScript, they are ignored by this plugin. import type * as AllTypes from './lib/something.mjs';

 export { triple, quadruple } from './lib/num-utils';

-// Note that, unless otherwise configured, babel deletes type-only imports export type { NamedType } from './lib/something';
+// Note that, unless otherwise configured, babel deletes type-only exports.
+// Since they're only relevant for TypeScript, they are ignored by this plugin. export type { NamedType } from './lib/something';

 const thing = await import('./thing');